 Anna Kaijser and Annica Kronsell (2016) 'Who gets to know about nature?
 Biodiversity and ecosystem services through an intersectional lens,' Freiburger Zeitschrift für GeschlechterStudien (fzg), 22(2): 41-67.

 Kronsell, Annica, Smidfelt Rosqvist Lena, Winslott Hiselius, Lena (2015) Achieving climate objectives in transport policy by including women and challenging gender norms – the Swedish case, International Journal of Sustainable Transport,

 Selected book chapters in English:

-Kronsell, Annica (2017) ‘The contribution of feminist perspectives to climate governance’ in Susan Buckingham and Virginie Le Masson (eds) Understanding Climate Change through Gender Relations Routledge, In Press.
+Kronsell, Annica (2017) ‘The contribution of feminist perspectives to climate governance’ in Susan Buckingham and Virginie Le Masson (eds) Understanding Climate Change through Gender Relations Routledge.

 Kronsell, Annica and Ian Manners (2015) ‘Single Policy Study: Three Variations in Design’, Lynggaard, Manners and Lofgren (eds) Research Methods in European Union Studies, Palgrave Macmillan Publishers Ltd.